nuuuwan/news_lk3_data/README.md

 “It is going to have a very high threshold and I do not think the vast majority of the people in this country should even be worried about their house

-The IMF program document however did not mention an exempt on one house, but did mention a threshold.
+The IMF program document however did not mention an exemption on one house, but did mention an exemption threshold.

-Taxing houses and thrift in general could have detrimental effects on people’s well-being housing stock and their willingness to remain in the country without migrating, critics say.
+Taxing houses and thrift in general could have detrimental effects on people’s well-being, housing stock and their willingness to remain in the country without migrating, critics say.

 Related Sri Lanka to tax imaginary rents on houses under IMF deal

-The mechanism of imputed rents was used because rates on houses was assigned to provincial councils and courts could strike it down.
+The mechanism of imputed rents was used because rates on houses were assigned to provincial councils and courts could strike it down.

 ...